RehanFazal77/Sample-Fuzz-Test/README.md

 The fuzz test will run for 30 seconds (as specified by `-fuzztime=30s`).
 It will output information about the fuzzing process, including any failing cases it finds.

 A successful fuzz test often results in a failure, as it identifies inputs that cause unexpected behavior.
 In this project, the fuzzer identifies that a single space input (" ") causes the `ParseName` function to return empty strings without an error, which is caught by our test assertions.

-## Next Steps

-- Analyze the failing cases identified by the fuzzer
-- Modify the `ParseName` function to handle edge cases
-- Expand the fuzz test to cover more scenarios